 '''

-Invoke the specified chaincode.
-It will try to commit the endorsed transaction to the

-⇔network.

-Usage:

-peer chaincode invoke [flags]

-Flags:

--C, --channelID string

-The channel on which this command should be

-→executed

 --connectionProfile string

-Connection profile that provides the necessary...
+Connection profile that provides the necessary

 →connection information for the network.
 Note: currently only supported for

 →providing peer connection information

 -c, --ctor string

 Constructor message for the chaincode in JSON

 →format (default "{}")

 -h, --help

 help for invoke

+Name of the chaincode

 -n, --name string

-Name of the chaincode

---peerAddresses stringArray The addresses of the peers to connect to
+--peerAddresses stringArray The addresses of the peers to connect to --tlsRootCertFiles stringArray If TLS is enabled, the paths to the TLS root

 →cert files of the peers to connect to.
 The order and number of certs specified

-⇒should match the --peerAddresses flag
+→should match the --peerAddresses flag

 --waitForEvent

-Whether to wait for the event from each peer's
+Whether to wait for the event from each peer's...

-→deliver filtered service signifying that the 'invoke' transaction has been.
+→deliver filtered service signifying that the 'invoke' transaction has been,

 →committed successfully

---waitForEventTimeout duration Time to wait for the event from each peer's
+--waitForEventTimeout duration Time to wait for the event from each peer's,

-→deliver filtered service signifying that the 'invoke' transaction has been
+→deliver filtered service signifying that the 'invoke' transaction has been,

 →committed successfully (default 30s)

 Global Flags:

+--cafile string

 Path to file containing PEM-encoded.

---cafile string

 →trusted certificate(s) for the ordering endpoint

-Path to file containing PEM-encoded X509

 --certfile string

+Path to file containing PEM-encoded X509...

 →public key to use for mutual TLS communication with the orderer endpoint

-'''

-'''

 --clientauth

 Use mutual TLS when communicating with

 →the orderer endpoint

 --connTimeout duration

 Timeout for client to connect (default 3s)

 --keyfile string

-Path to file containing PEM-encoded
+Path to file containing PEM-encoded.

 →private key to use for mutual TLS communication with the orderer endpoint

---logging-level string

-Default logging level and overrides, see

-→core.yaml for full syntax

 -o, --orderer string

 Ordering service endpoint

+--ordererTLSHostnameOverride string The hostname override to use when

-\rightarrowvalidating the TLS connection to the orderer.
+→validating the TLS connection to the orderer.

---t1s
+--tls

 Use TLS when communicating with the

 →orderer endpoint

+--tlsHandshakeTimeShift duration

+The amount of time to shift backwards for.

+→certificate expiration checks during TLS handshakes with the orderer endpoint

 --transient string

 Transient map of arguments in JSON

-→encoding
+\rightarrowencoding

 '''

-8.2.6 peer chaincode list
+9.2.6 peer chaincode list

 '''

 Get the instantiated chaincodes in the channel if specify channel, or get installed,

-⇔chaincodes on the peer
+→chaincodes on the peer

-Usage:

 peer chaincode list [flags]

 Flags:

 -C, --channelID string

-The channel on which this command should be...
+The channel on which this command should be

 →executed

 --connectionProfile string

-Connection profile that provides the necessary...
+Connection profile that provides the necessary.

 →connection information for the network.
-Note: currently only supported for
+Note: currently only supported for,

-→providing peer connection information
+⇒providing peer connection information

 -h, --help

 help for list

 --installed

 Get the installed chaincodes on a peer

+--instantiated

 Get the instantiated chaincodes on a channel

---instantiated
+'''

+'''

+--peerAddresses stringArray

---peerAddresses stringArray The addresses of the peers to connect to
+The addresses of the peers to connect to

---tlsRootCertFiles stringArray If TLS is enabled, the paths to the TLS root

-\rightarrowcert files of the peers to connect to.
-The order and number of certs specified
+→cert files of the peers to connect to.
+The order and number of certs specified.

-→should match the --peerAddresses flag
+\rightarrowshould match the --peerAddresses flag

 Global Flags:

 Path to file containing PEM-encoded.

 --cafile string

 →trusted certificate(s) for the ordering endpoint

 --certfile string

-Path to file containing PEM-encoded X509.
+Path to file containing PEM-encoded X509

 →public key to use for mutual TLS communication with the orderer endpoint

+--clientauth

 Use mutual TLS when communicating with

---clientauth

-→ the orderer endpoint
+→the orderer endpoint

 --connTimeout duration

 Timeout for client to connect (default 3s)

---kevfile string
+--keyfile string

 Path to file containing PEM-encoded.

 →private key to use for mutual TLS communication with the orderer endpoint

---logging-level string

-Default logging level and overrides, see

-→core.yaml for full syntax

 -o, --orderer string

 Ordering service endpoint

---ordererTLSHostnameOverride string The hostname override to use when,

-⇒validating the TLS connection to the orderer.
+→validating the TLS connection to the orderer.

 --tls

 Use TLS when communicating with the

 →orderer endpoint

+--tlsHandshakeTimeShift duration The amount of time to shift backwards for...

+→certificate expiration checks during TLS handshakes with the orderer endpoint

+--transient string

 Transient map of arguments in JSON

---transient string

-(continues on next page)

 →encoding

 '''

-8.2.7 peer chaincode package
+9.2.7 peer chaincode package